danifus/django-override-storage/README.rst

         @override_storage(LocMemStorage)
         def test_method_decorator(self):
-            # Passing in a class will create a new instance for every field,
+            # Passing in a class will create a new instance for every test.
-            # for every test.

         @override_storage()
         def test_method_decorator(self):